-Link to Performance Indicator Action Points ACTIVITIES UNDERTAKEN IN YEAR 1 ACTIVITIES UNDERTAKEN IN YEAR 2 Dimension 1 - Planning 1.1 Common Country Analysis N/A standalone issue.
-Gender dimensions are addressed throughout, guided by Country Analysis has been updated in 2021 and is strong in terms of gender both as a crosscutting and standalone issue.
-Gender dimensions are addressed throughout, guided disaggregated data where possible and includes a comprehensive LNOB where possible and includes a comprehensive 1.2 Cooperation Framework Outcomes Ensure that next UNSDF Outcomes continue consistency in terms of gendermainstreaming in line with SDG priorities, including SDG 5: - Results Groups/IAT - screening of all contents through gender lens.
-Action implemented once cooperation framework outcomes are updated (UNCT still operating under UNSDF 2018-2022) framework 1.3 Cooperation Framework Indicators SDG priorities, once cooperation framework indicators are updated (UNCT still operating under framework Dimension 2 - Programming and M&E 2.1 Joint Programs a checklist that includes gender aspects (e.g. existence support of GEWE in relation to Covid-19 N/A
+Link to Performance Indicator Action Points ACTIVITIES UNDERTAKEN IN YEAR 1 ACTIVITIES UNDERTAKEN IN YEAR 2 ACTIVITIES UNDERTAKEN IN YEAR 3 Dimension 1 - Planning 1.1 Common Country Analysis N/A cross-cutting and standalone issue.
+Country Analysis has been updated in

-Programme (JP) proposals RCO - formally establish the checklist and filing system IAT - support RCO with checklist development and JP proposal screening Parliamentary Elections and joint assessments on the impact of Covid-19 on girls.
-2.2 Communication and Advocacy - Continue engaging with the UNCG - Quarterly "Gender Update" disseminated to UN Family 2020 saw several joint UN campaigns have been rolled out, including the 16 days of Activism against gender-based violence, engagement on UN75 2021 saw several joint UN campaigns have been rolled out, including the 16 days of Activism against gender-based violence, IWD 2021, and on gender and social norms through a survey on sharing household chores and unpaid care work during Covid-19.
-2.3 Cooperation Framework M&E Ensure that more than one-half of the Cooperation Framework outcome (and output) The UN addressed the rapidly changing situation due to Covid-19 in camp and noncamp settings through several assessments N/A
+T ı Scorecard criteria, integrating intersectional perspectives, sex- are addressed throughout, guided by the UNCT-SWAP Scorecard criteria, integrating intersectional perspectives, sexdisaggregated data where possible and includes a comprehensive 1.2 Cooperation Framework Outcomes Ensure that next UNSDF Outcomes continue consistency in terms of gendermainstreaming in line with SDG priorities, including SDG 5: - Results Groups/IAT - screening of all contents through gender lens.
+Action implemented once cooperation framework outcomes are updated (UNCT still operating under UNSDF 2018-2022) framework UN Women and the GTT engaged closely across all 4 results groups in the development of Jordan's new UNCT 1.3 Cooperation Framework Indicators changes in gender equality in line with SDG priorities, framework indicators are updated (UNCT still operating under Action implemented once cooperation framework outcomes are updated (UNCT still operating under UNSDF 2018-2022) UN Women and the GTT engaged closely across all 4 results groups in the development of Jordan's new UNCT Dimension 2 - Programming and M&E 2.1 Joint Programs 2020 has seen an increased number of N/A N/A of gender analysis, gender-sensitive and sex-disaggregated indicators) for Joint Programme (JP) proposals RCO - formally establish the checklist and filing system IAT - support RCO with checklist development and JP proposal screening support of GEWE in relation to Covid-19 response (MPTF); progress on joint initiatives in support from women's political participation in Jordan's Parliamentary Elections and joint assessments on the impact of Covid-19 on vulnerable groups including women and 2.2 Communication and Advocacy - Continue engaging with the UNCG - Quarterly "Gender Update" disseminated to UN Family 2020 saw several joint UN campaigns have been rolled out, including the 16 days of Activism against gender-based violence, engagement on UN75 2021 saw several joint UN campaigns have been rolled out, including the 16 days of Activism against gender-based violence, IWD 2021, and on gender and social norms through a survey on sharing household chores and unpaid care work during Covid-19. joint UN campaigns being rolled out, including the upcoming 16 days of Activism against gender-based violence and IWD 2.3 Cooperation Framework M&E The UN addressed the rapidly changing N/A UN Women and the GTT engaged